mephi42/fssh/README.md

 +--------------------------------------------------------------------------+
 ```
 Outgoing messages are appended to the output buffer.
 Incoming messages are received directly into the input buffer.
-There are two message types: data (type 0) and acknowledgement (type 1).
+There are three message types: data (type 0), status (type 1) and acknowledgement (type 2).
 Data message carries payload for one of the three streams (0 - stdin, 1 - stdout, 2 - stderr).
 Upon receipt, its payload is dispatched accordingly, and an acknowledgement message is appended to the output buffer.
+Status message's stream field is ignored, and payload is big-endian `uint32\_t`, as returned by `wait(2)`.
-When an acknowledgement message is received, its stream field is ignored, its payload is interpreted as a big-endian uint32_t byte index, and bytes up to this index are discarded from the output buffer.
+When an acknowledgement message is received, its stream field is ignored, its payload is interpreted as a big-endian `uint64\_t` byte index, and bytes up to this index are discarded from the output buffer.

 Random thoughts:
 - One should be able to replace `ssh` with other command using `FSSH_SSH` environment variable.